 Looks are and aren’t deceiving, tests certainly confirm hypotheses on a certain look.
 Short answer: more rounded is better.
 The companion curve was too peaky, oh well, I tried.
 See images of Brachistochrone curves above and below.
 I think if this shape was 4-5 ft tall maybe it would work, or maybe not.
 It might be fun to test.
 Testing these companion curve rollers was not that fun, or it was more disappointing than fun.
 I had to try…and now you don’t have to hassle with it unless you want to try it yourself.
 Maybe you can try the 4-5 high ones, but that’s a lot of wood for the template, and dirt to move.

 A solution could be to combine the top of the Brachistochrone with the bottom of the companion curve, but ultimately pedal strike avoidance and flow is key.
 Something like a sine wave (explained below).
-It comes down to art and feel, but also the conservation of energy which cannot be ignored, it should be understood and exploited.
+It comes down to art and feel, but also the conservation of energy which cannot be ignored, which should be understood and exploited.
 Not only is less peaky more flowy at higher speeds, it is also easier to manual.
 However, less peaky and lower means a little less fast.
 At this time I’m not sure if softer and more flowy rollers can make up for the potential speed loss.

 Pedal Strikes on Rollers